 Tom Deyo, Green Bank CEO, provided several documents explaining the operation of the Green Bank.
-The 2020 Annual Report from the Green Bank is at ©10, a PowerPoint presentation prepared by the Green Bank is at ©14, and Frequently Asked Questions and Answers prepared by the Green Bank is at ©26.
+The 2020 Annual Report from the Green Bank is at ©22, a PowerPoint presentation prepared by the Green Bank is at ©26, and Frequently Asked Questions and Answers prepared by the Green Bank is at ©38.
 The MCGB explained the County funding it has received to date as follows:

 Under the contract between Montgomery County and the Green Bank, the Green Bank was provided one-time funding for its capital base.
 This funding from settlement funds from Pepco-Exelon and Altagas came over three years with the most significant amount in mid-2019.
 The funding provided several requirements for use.
 The total funding for capital provided to the Green Bank was \$16.7 million with \$15.2 million from the Pepco-Exelon settlement funds limited to the Pepco service territory of Montgomery County.
-See MCGB FAQ at ©26.
+See MCGB FAQ at ©38.

 This County funding was provided with certain restrictions on its use.
 Approximately \$2.6 million was set aside for low- and moderate-income households and multifamily properties, \$1.7 million for nonprofits, \$3.0 million for common ownership communities, and the remaining \$9 million for general use.
-Bill 44-21 would not include any restrictions on the use of the annual \$17.6 million directed to the Green Bank from the fuel-energy tax.
+Bill 44-21, as introduced, would not include any restrictions on the use of the annual \$17.6 million directed to the Green Bank from the fuel-energy tax.
+As described above the Committee amended the Bill to include certain restrictions on the use of the County funds.

-The 2020 Annual Report shows total net assets of \$18.12 million at ©13.2 The Green Bank has also received \$1.2 million in grant funds from private foundations in addition to the County funding.
+The 2020 Annual Report shows total net assets of \$18.12 million at ©22.2 The Green Bank has also received \$1.2 million in grant funds from private foundations in addition to the County funding.